 - Requires food-safe sealant and regular care to preserve surface

 While not so rugged as most other surface options today, laminate still has plenty of upsides, like loads of patterns and colors, and a thrifty price tag starting at $10 to $20 per square foot.
 Made of resin-covered paper backed by plywood or particleboard, laminate does come with its share of synthetics.
 To ensure your indoor air quality, look for laminates certified by Greenguard, like Wilsonart, which indicates they are made from low-emitting materials that use formaldehyde-free paper and low- or non-toxic glues.
 This fashion-friendly surface can mimic the look of stone, wood, or fabric, or any graphic the manufacturer can think of.
 It will last for a few decades with proper care, which includes no direct cutting on the surface or exposure to acid or chemicals.

-• Comes in vast selection of patterns and colors
+- Available in a vast selection of patterns and colors

-• Allows only drop-in sinks, due to its construction
+- Allows only drop-in sinks, due to their construction

 Stainless steel counters

-For the same reason they’re used in commercial kitchens, stainless steel can take a beating: from knives, high heat, most spills, and it’s completely anti-bacterial.
+Of all the types of kitchen countertops, stainless steel counters are commonly used in commercial kitchens.
+This is because stainless steel can take a beating: from knives, high heat, most spills, and it’s completely anti-bacterial.
 You must avoid caustic chemicals, but since it’s water- and stain-proof, that’s not an issue unless you use it for something other than food prep.
-It comes in a number of finishes, including polished and brushed, which helps hide scratches.
+It comes in a number of finishes, including polished and brushed, which help hide scratches.
 Cost begins at the high-middle, about $70 per square foot.
 Dings and dents will show up and are impossible to remove without displacing the countertop.
 But if you want a pro-style countertop, those battle scars can be shown with pride.

 Depending on how you use your kitchen, there is a myriad of options for those who always order take-out to the avid home chef.
 Style and function combine for the level of care you choose to take on.